 “Throughout the creation of this project, I have learned a lot about myself and met some truly amazing people.
 I always strive to challenge myself and constantly change the perceptions of what a blind person is capable of.
 Fetishscapes is my second major body of work focused on the human form, and though it employs techniques learned from years shooting my Landscapes of the Body project, this undertaking is my first that features multiple models on set at once and captures movement.
 I employ several techniques to direct the participants when movement will be involved.
 Since I can’t see the movement during the moment of shooting, I rely on these techniques for composition and timing to capture these images.
 Coming up with different ways of shooting a scene has been challenging and fun.

 Technical challenges aside, I found the process of learning about the kinks and fetishes featured in Fetishscapes fascinating.
 In my research leading up to the start of this undertaking, I realized early on that relying on experts in the lifestyle who actively practice the fetishes I was looking to capture was a necessity.
 I believe there is a huge difference between hiring two models, then haphazardly and likely improperly, directing them to “do” an impact (whipping etc.) scene and inviting a couple who are in a dominant submissive relationship full-time to perform the same scene.
 I wanted the imagery in this collection to be as accurate and real as it is artistic and beautiful.
 Why fetish photography? because I think the negativity surrounding fetish play is misleading.
 The participants in these acts are not engaging in them without explicit consent.
-Just because an act is something we don’t agree with doesn’t mean the people participating aren’t enjoying themselves.

 Before I started this project, I held what I would consider general knowledge of the kink and fetish lifestyle, mostly what I had seen in movies and in media.
-After completing this project, I don’t see myself jumping into any particular fetish, the fetish play didn’t “rub off” on me.
+After completing this project, I don’t see myself jumping into any particular fetish, the kink play didn’t “rub off” on me.
 It was great fun creating this work and meeting many people I am honored to call friends along the way.